 The signs:

-• Codes in unusual or random places – Think about the location and context of where a QR code is placed.
+- Codes in unusual or random places – Think about the location and context of where a QR code is placed.
 It could be an unauthorised scam attempt if it randomly appears somewhere that doesn't seem logical, like an obscure corner of a room or slapped on a public space without any explanation.
-Read QR codes from businesses will be strategically placed to help the user.
+Real QR codes from businesses will be strategically placed to help the user.

 How to try and avoid this scam:

 Nefarious ticket touts take advantage of the fact that official tickets for many sporting events sell out extremely quickly, with fans turning to third-party resale websites to secure tickets instead.
-Scammers then list counterfeit tickets for extortionate prices, with event-goers being unable to spot fraudulent tickets on non-authorised selling platforms or social media websites.
+Fraudsters typically post counterfeit tickets on social media or unofficial resale sites, charging inflated prices for tickets that don’t exist or won’t get you through the door.

 The signs: